281clo/X-Ray-Pneumonia-Classification/README.md

 ![EDA visual](images/EDA_visual.png)

 ## Data
-Our data was five and a half thousand X-ray images from Guangzhou Women and Children’s Medical Center.
-Our data was also consentaily and ethically obtained.
+Our data was five and a half thousand pediatric X-ray images from Guangzhou Women and Children’s Medical Center.
+Our data was also consensually and ethically obtained.
 The data did contain some significant class imbalance.
 We had four times as many images of infected lungs compared to images of uninfected lungs.

 ## Methods